bobbyjim/x16-corewar/README.md

 cation; this number is then interpreted as  an offset  from its own address.
 The number found  at this second location is the operand.

-### Predecrement Indirect "<"

-As above, but the operand is decremented before use.

 # Example